sherar/rest-api-testing-framework/README.md

 # Test Report

-It can be found under /test-result folder
+It can be found in /test-result folder